brendacs/colludia-gatsby/src/content/posts/review/2020-09-24-rosewater-demo-review.markdown

   ]
 ---

-Five years ago, I discovered a developer by the name of Wadjet Eye Games—a name very familiar to frequenters of adventure games.
+Five years ago, I discovered a developer by the name of Wadjet Eye Games — a name very familiar to frequenters of adventure games.
 A certain _Blackwell_ bundle was bought, booted up, and my passion for 2D point-and-clicks was rekindled anew.
 I was on a quest to explore all the adventures Steam had to offer.

 Two years ago, I became acquainted with [Grundislav Games](http://www.grundislavgames.com) through [_Lamplight City_](https://store.steampowered.com/app/761460/Lamplight_City/), a detective adventure set in the alternative Victorian steampunk world of Vespuccia.
 It ticked all of the boxes for me.
 Discovering the project was headed by Detective Sam Durkin himself, also known as developer Francisco Gonzalez, from the _Blackwell_ series gave me a silly amount of joy.
 Think of the Zootopia scene where Clawhauser finds Chief Bogo watching Gazelle videos.